avcf14/Portfolio-Vanessa-Fernandes/cypress-tests/docs/test_cases.md

     - Gender - Male
     - Mobile - 0123456789
     - Date Of Birth - 30/01/1990
-    - Picture - upload .txt file.
+    - Picture - upload .pdf file.
 - **Expected Result**: The image selected should be rejected by the system and the submission of the form should be prevented.
-- **Actual Result**: To be filled after test execution.
+- **Actual Result**: The non-image file (.pdf) was accepted by the system, and no validation error was triggered, allowing the form to be submitted despite the invalid file type.
-- **Pass/Fail**: To be filled after test execution.
+- **Pass/Fail**: Fail
 - **Priority**: Low

 ## Test Case ID: TC021